FC Noah: History

 The club was founded as FC Artsakh in 2017 and played its first match in a goalless draw against FC Banants on 2 June 2017.
 Noah played its first competitive season in the 2017–18 Armenian First League, finishing second and achieving promotion to the Armenian Premier League.

 After a disappointing 8th-place finish in the 2018–19 season, the club was sold to Karen Abrahamyan, who rebranded it as FC Noah in 2019.
 The name references the biblical Noah, whose Ark came to rest on Mountains of Ararat, traditionally identified with Mount Ararat.
 Noah won the 2019–20 Armenian Cup, defeating Ararat-Armenia on penalties.

 In 2024, they qualified for the UEFA Conference League league phase after defeating Ružomberok 4–3 on aggregate in the play-off round, becoming the first club in Conference League history to successfully navigate all four rounds of qualification.
 They had beaten Shkëndija, Sliema Wanderers and Greek powerhouse AEK Athens in the previous qualifying rounds.

 At the end of the 2024–25 season, Noah completed their first League and Cup double.

 Noah, in the 2025/26 season, became the first Armenian club to qualify for the main stage of a European club competition for the second year in a row.

+That same season, Noah became the first club in Armenian history to reach the playoff stage of a European tournament.